carpentries-incubator/lesson-gpu-programming/_episodes/04-global_local_memory.md

 ~~~
 {: .language-c}

-Registers are local to a thread, and each thread has its own registers; values in registers cannot be accessed by other threads, even from the same block.
+Registers are local to a thread, and each thread has its own registers; values in registers cannot be accessed by other threads, even from the same block, and are not available for the host.
+Registers are not permanent, therefore data stored in registers is only available during the execution of a thread.

 We certainly did use more than one register in the previous code; most certainly the content of the vectors, and the temporary result of `A[item] + B[item]` are first stored in registers.